The-going/evlproject/content/core/caveat/_index.md

 - CONFIG_ACPI_PROCESSOR_IDLE may increase the latency upon wakeup on IRQ from idle on some SoC (up to 30 us observed) on x86.
-This option is implicitely selected by the following configuration chain:
+This option is implicitly selected by the following configuration chain:
   CONFIG_SCHED_MC_PRIO &#8594; CONFIG_INTEL_PSTATE &#8594;
   CONFIG_ACPI_PROCESSOR.
 If out-of-range latency figures are observed on your x86 hardware, turning off this chain may help.